OperatorJack/MWSE-mods/Carnithus Armamentarium Redux/Carnithus Armamentarium Redux - readme.md

 - OperatorJack (2022 revamp)

   - changes to original models and textures: cleaned texture paths, merged duplicate geometry, fixed UV tearing, and other technical improvements.
-  - relocated the storefront into a new interior cell to prevent compatability issues & cleaned all references to Maar Gan.
+  - relocated the storefront into a new interior cell to prevent compatibility issues & cleaned all references to Maar Gan.
   - upscaled textures 4x using Gigapixel 8
   - many other tweaks and change to bring the mod into current standards.